Introduction

 Our supply chain is diverse and includes multinational companies to sole traders.
 Goods and services are procured by all departments across the University.
 We continue to review our supply chain on an ongoing basis, both to ensure continuing best value and compliance with our policies, including the prevention of Modern Slavery.

-We purchase goods or services from suppliers globally.
+We purchase goods and services from suppliers globally.
 Some of these countries are ranked as high-risk countries by the Walk Free Foundation’s Global Slavery Index 2018 and are of particular concern, although Modern Slavery can happen in any country.

 We purchase many of our services through procurement frameworks, as part of these frameworks these suppliers will already have been vetted, however we will continue to ensure their compliance with our policies.